 If you are satisfied with the veracity of your research, it is time to start filling out the trademark application.

-If you would prefer a more secure trademark filing with the U.S. Patent and Trademark Office, now is the time to consult an attorney.
+If you would prefer a more secure trademark filing with the U.S. Patent and Trademark Office, now is the time to consult a trademark attorney.
 Starting the research process yourself will provide the attorney with a good base of information.
 From there the attorney can conduct additional searches to ensure that your mark is indeed unique.
 Only after this due diligence is it time to file your application.